filipecalegario/awesome-generative-ai/README.md

 ### Autonomous LLM Agents

+* [Practices for Governing Agentic AI Systems](https://openai.com/research/practices-for-governing-agentic-ai-systems): paper by OpenAI that offers a set of practices for keeping agents’ operations safe and accountable.
 * [[2312.05230] Language Models, Agent Models, and World Models: The LAW for Machine Reasoning and Planning](https://arxiv.org/abs/2312.05230)
 * [[2309.02427] Cognitive Architectures for Language Agents](https://arxiv.org/abs/2309.02427): "we draw on the rich history of cognitive science and symbolic artificial intelligence to propose Cognitive Architectures for Language Agents (CoALA)"
 * [[2309.07864] The Rise and Potential of Large Language Model Based Agents: A Survey](https://arxiv.org/abs/2309.07864)